stat545ubc-2022/assignment-b3-MengyangBillyGuo/README.md

-## Assignment 3 - Mengyang Guo
+## Assignment 3 & 4 - Mengyang Guo

+This repo is for stat545 Assignment 3 & 4.
+They are the development of BC liquor app with some new features.

+[**FOR ASSIGNMENT 3:**]{.underline}

-Here's A link to a running instance of my Shiny app: <https://mengyangguo.shinyapps.io/assignment-b3-mengyangbillyguo/>
+Here's a link to a running instance of my Shiny app: <https://mengyangguo.shinyapps.io/assignment-b3-mengyangbillyguo/>

 I choose: Option A - BC Liquor app